shinka-rpc/shinka-js/packages/browser-extension/README.md

 # Usage

 The most common use-case is to passthrough requests and events from the page to the extension environment, and back.
-There are some contextx here:
+There are some contexts here:

 - Page `MAIN` [ExecutionWorld](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/scripting/ExecutionWorld)